Marketing professionals are 376% more likely to report success when they set goals for themselves, according to the most recent industry survey.

-Firstly, a small to medium size business should approach Brand Awareness very differently to a large company.
-You don't have the advertising dollars to spread out as far, and target everyone.
-You need to focus on the target audience, and customer personas that actually matter to your company.
+Firstly, a small to medium-size business should approach Brand Awareness very differently from a large company.
+You don't have the advertising dollars to spread out as far and target everyone.
+You need to focus on the target audience and customer personas that actually matter to your company.

-- Create a Highly Visible Website which ranks in Search Engines
+- Create a Highly Visible Website that ranks in Search Engines

 - Sharing On Social Media interesting articles about your company or industry